 Patrick has been an avid bowhunter since age 15, and continues to enjoy bowhunting elk and whitetails each fall.
 He also enjoys fishing, boat-building and marathon running.

 Patrick earned a bachelor’s degree in journalism in 1983 from the University of Wisconsin-Oshkosh, with minors in English and political science.
 He served in the U.S. Navy from 1975 through 1980, and met his wife, Penny, while stationed in Norfolk, Virginia.
-They have three adult daughters and one granddaughter.
+They have three adult daughters and three grandchildren.